RCornejoM/UniversalLevelEditor/README.md

 - Loads tilesets from image files.
 - Loads tilemaps from game ROMs.
+- Configurable direction of tilemap load (top-to-bottom or left-to-right).
 - Supports horizontal and vertical flipping of tiles.
-- Customizable tile size.
-- Configurable direction of tilemap load (top-to-bottom or left-to-right).
 - Copy & paste.
-- New games can be added from the editor.

 ## Requirements